 If your server becomes unresponsive or you experience network-related issues preventing internet-based access, the Recovery Console lets you log in and troubleshoot problems directly.
 This can be especially useful for resolving internal firewall misconfigurations, network settings errors, software crashes or system lock-ups that prevent normal operation.

-Clicking will open the console in a larger view, allowing for easier interaction.
+Clicking 'Go Full-Screen button will open the console in a larger view, allowing for easier interaction.

 If you require assistance, feel free to submit a support ticket at our helpdesk here: Submit a ticket | BinaryLane